konveyor/kai/docs/scenarios/demo.md

 Create a new file at `build/config.toml` to begin.

 You will need to select an LLM model to use with Kai.
-Here are two examples of how to configure Kai to use different models.
+Here are some examples of how to configure Kai to use different models.
 For more options, see [llm_selection.md](../llm_selection.md).